 The Status Register Protect (SRP1 and SRP0) bits are non-volatile Read/Write bits in the status register.
-The SRP bits control the method of write protection: software protection, hardware protection, power supply lock-down or one time programmable protection
+The SRP bits control the method of write protection: software protection, power supply lock-down or one time programmable protection

-SRP1 SRP0 Status Register Description 0 0 Software Protected The Status Register and Configure Register can be written to after a Write Enable command 1 0 Power Supply Lock-Down (1) Status Register and Configure Register are protected and cannot be written to again until the next Power-Down, Power-Up cycle.
-1 1 Status Register and Configure Register are permanently protected and cannot be written to.
+SRP1 SRP0 WP# Status Register Description 0 0 x Software Protected The Status Register can be written to after a Write Enable command, WEL=1.(Default) 1 0 Х Status Register is protected and can not be written to again until the next Power-Down, Power-Up cycle.
+1 1 х One Time Program(2) Status Register is permanently protected and can not be written to.